refinedev/refine/documentation/tutorial/essentials/tables/index.md

   const onPage = (page: number) => { /* ... */ };

   // highlight-start
-  // We'll use this function to get the current sorter for a field. const getSorter = (field: string) => {
+  // We'll use this function to get the currentPage sorter for a field. const getSorter = (field: string) => {
     const sorter = sorters?.find((sorter) => sorter.field === field);